twigbit/ident-sdk/README.md

 ## Features

 - Simplify the tedious [AusweisApp2 SDK](https://www.ausweisapp.bund.de/sdk/) configuration
-- Replace the JSON based messanging system by convenient wrapper methods, giving developers to must-have convenience such as code completion
+- Replace the JSON based messaging system by convenient wrapper methods, giving developers to must-have convenience such as code completion
 - Lightweight — besides the [AusweisApp2 SDK](https://www.ausweisapp.bund.de/sdk/), the only other dependency is [Google GSON](https://github.com/google/gson) for JSON parsing
 - Drop-in UI — Provide a simple, customizable drop in UI as a quick integration with identification processes
 - (coming soon) Capability check- check whether the users device has the required architecture and NFC capabilities
 - (coming soon) A custom identification app as a zero-dependency option for the integration
-- (coming soon) Provides a fallback to prompt the user to install the official [AusweisApp2] (https://www.ausweisapp.bund.de/) in case of unsupported architecture (see limitations below)
+- (uncertain) Provides a fallback to prompt the user to install the official [AusweisApp2] (https://www.ausweisapp.bund.de/) in case of unsupported architecture (see limitations below)

 ## Limitations